syasini/AstroPaint/paper/paper.md

   code takes in a halo catalog and the radial profile of an astrophysical signal from the user, then combines the two to paint a whole-sky mock
     map of the observable at
-    high resolution (see the workflow \autoref{sec:workflow} for details ). `AstroPaint` also contains a
+    high resolution (see the workflow section for details ). `AstroPaint` also contains a
      variety of methods that
      facilitate analysis routines such as data filtering, map manipulation